Michigan Alcoholism Screening Test

 Assessing Your Drinking - MAST Alcohol Test

 Given the comorbid and highly prevalent nature of alcoholism, early detection and treatment is significant in reducing the substantial harm this disorder could cause both at the individual and society.

-The Michigan Alcoholism Screening Test (MAST) is a very simple, self scoring test that helps assess if you have a drinking problem.
+The Michigan Alcoholism Screening Test (MAST)is one of the most widely used measures for assessing alcohol abuse.
+It is a very simple, self scoring test that helps assess if you have a drinking problem.